tile38/tile38.github.io/docs/commands/intersects.md

 ### WHEREEVAL

 Similar to WHERE except that matching decision is made by Lua script.
-For example <br>`nearby fleet whereeval "return FIELDS.wheels > ARGV[1] or (FIELDS.length * FIELDS.width) > ARGV[2]" 2 8 120 point 33.462 -112.268 6000` will return only the objects in the `fleet` collection that are within the 6km radius **and** have a field named `wheels` that is above `8`, or have `length` and `width` whose product is greater than `120`. <br>Multiple WHEREEVALs are concatenated as **and** clauses.
+For example <br>`nearby fleet whereeval "return FIELDS.wheels > ARGV[1] or (FIELDS.length * FIELDS.width) > ARGV[2]" 2 8 120 point 33.462 -112.268 6000` will return only the objects in the `fleet` collection that are within the 6km radius **and** have a field named `wheels` that is above `8`, or have `length` and `width` whose product is greater than `120`.

+Multiple WHEREEVALs are concatenated as **and** clauses.
 See [EVAL](../commands/eval.md) command for more details.
 Note that, unlike the EVAL command, WHEREVAL Lua environment (1) does not have KEYS global, and (2) has the FIELDS global with the Lua table of the iterated object's fields.

+For objects that are GeoJSON Features, the `PROPERTIES` global will be available, which works like `FIELDS`.
+For example, if an object has a 'speed' property<br>`nearby fleet whereeval "return PROPERTIES.speed > 75" 0`

 ### MATCH